-Are network distributor peak commercial electricity demand charges for Australian businesses like death and taxes – unavoidable?
-To a degree they are; but like the latter, they can be minimized.
+Are network distributors’ peak commercial electricity demand charges for Australian businesses like death and taxes – unavoidable?
+To a degree they are; but like the latter, they can be minimised.

 Businesses in Australia have been slugged with capacity demand charges for quite some time.
 Historically, they’ve been on the increase.

-Demand tariffs can pose a significant threat to a company’s profitability and there’s nothing to suggest the situation will stabilize in the foreseeable future.
+Demand tariffs can pose a significant threat to a company’s profitability and there’s nothing to suggest the situation will stabilise in the foreseeable future.

 This period can be up to a year in some cases for commercial customers.

-For example, if a business has a peak demand of 50kW due to a large pump running for just one hour on a single day in a year, they may receive a daily demand charge to use up to that level for a full year.
-This occurs even though normal usage may only be 5 or 10kW at any given time.
+For example, if a business has a peak demand of 50kW due to a large pump running for just one hour on a single day in a year, it may receive a daily demand charge to use up to that level for a full year.
+This occurs even though normal usage maybe 5 or 10kW at any time.

-To reduce the impact of capacity charges on your business, here’s a few strategies:
+To reduce the impact of capacity charges on your business, here are a few strategies:

 - Audit your consumption to identify risky periods